eldoriarpg/EMMI/README.md

 ### Implementation with Placeholdern
 Placeholder are one more nice feature of EMMI.
 They are simple but useful.

+First of all comes the import:
+`de.eldoria.emmi.converter.placeholder`

-Let's start with the creation.
+Now we can start with the creation.

 **Creation**\
 To create Placeholders you will need a placeholder creator.
 It first seems a bit weird, but in the end it will be useful.\